Ways to Get Involved

 Host Visitors for Lunch or Dinner

 Our visitors especially appreciate the chance to interact with local citizens in their homes.
 Hosting visitors for lunch or dinner is a great way to get to know them and play your part as a citizen diplomat.
+There are ample opportunities throughout the year to host visitors.
+The home hospitality visits are truly a staple experience for our IVLP visitors.

 The International Visitor Leadership Program at the World Affairs Council typically hosts an unpaid intern to assist with arranging the visits, organizing our information, researching area resources and welcoming visitors.
 Interns usually stay for the summer or the length of a semester.